mikeizbicki/ucr-cs100/textbook/tools/bash/bash-oneliners/README.md

 Just like google chrome, there can be many other programs that are slowing down your computer.

 ##7.
 Grab files from a remote server to you local machine
     $ scp your_username@remotehost.edu:foobar.txt /some/local/directory

+To go the other way (local to server), format is as follows:

+    $ scp /some/local/directory/file.txt your_username@remotehost.edu:/home/location/files

+scp is a wonderful bash one-liner for transferring files back and forth from server to local and local to server. scp is an alternate way for one to transfer files back and forth without having to use git.
+So it is great one-line command for those who are unfamilar with git and/or don't have the time to learn it.

 ##8.
 Execute a command at midnight
     $ echo cmd | at midnight